schoenemeyer/abaqus-2016-in-Azure/README.md

-# Introduction
-Abaqus Performance in Azure
+# CAE Tools in Azure Introduction

+Various CAE Tools are available from Dassault-Systemes as described in [https://www.3ds.com/products-services/simulia/products/]

 SIMULIA offers an advanced simulation product portfolio,for multiphysics, process integration and optimization: Abaqus FEA, fe-safe, Isight, Tosca, Simpack, Simpoe and SIMULIA SLM.
 In addition, SIMULIA V5 and V6 solutions enable realistic simulation for both designers and design engineers currently working in the CATIA V5 or V6 environments.

 All packages can be installed and run in Azure Cloud, either as SaaS available from partners such as UberCloud or Rescale, or can be used as IaaS.

+# Abaqus Performance in Azure
 This example shows the performance for Standard Case s2b on different VMs in Azure.
 Comparison of Wallclocktime in sec

 ![After processing](https://github.com/schoenemeyer/abaqus-2016-in-Azure/blob/master/zylinder.gif)